aasourav/devOps-notes/go/concurrency-2/README.md

 ![alt text](image-58.png)

-Do you want an accused the values 1 2 3 before goods full and even wants to send value for?
+G1 enquees the values 1 2 3. buffer gets full and G1 wants to send value 4?

-Now, since the buffer is full, what will happen, it will get blocked and it needs to wait for the
+Now, since the buffer is full, what will happen, it will get blocked and it needs to wait for the receiver, right?

-receiver, right?

 Now, how does that happen?

-Do you run grid Sisulu district and development will hold reference to the Guertin, do you want?

-And the value to be sent will be saved in the elem field.
+G1 creates `sudog` `G` and G element will hold the reference to the goroutine G1 And the value to be sent will be saved in the elem field.

 ![alt text](image-59.png)